JimmyJHickey/jimmyjhickey.com/_posts/2020-01-25-ST705-Linear-Algebra3.md

 comments: false
 title: Example Problems on Linear Algebra and The Normal Equations
 description: ST705 Homework 3 on Linear Algebra and The Normal Equations
-tags: ST705 Linear-Algebra Nomral-Equations Statistics
+tags: ST705 Linear-Algebra Normal-Equations Statistics
 category: ST705
 ---